simplicitesoftware/simplicite-vscode/README.md

 ------------

 - `simplicite-vscode-tools.showSimpliciteCommands` : Open a Quick Pick menu displaying every command of the extension.
 The shortcut can be edited in *File > Preferences > Keyboard shortcuts > simplicite-vscode-tools.showSimpliciteCommands*.

+Known limitations :
+When initializing an api module in a VS Code instance on destkop and opening another instance will cause the api module to initialize in both instances.